 The best option is a no-brainer.

-For frontline workers and shift managers, sharing reports via mobile:
+For frontline workers and shift managers, sharing reports digitally is a breeze:

 - Saves time